uptoratlen/gsArchivPDFDownloader/README.md

 ```

 Now the job will start, it will check and create the "downloadtarget" folder.
-It will open a chrome3testing browser, login and open the URL for the archive.
+It will open a chrome4testing browser, login and open the URL for the archive.
-Than it will save the file.
+Then it will save the file.
 After the download is complete (no *.crdownload is seen anymore), the new file is moved
-to a sub folder of the year.
+to a subfolder of the year.
-In other words the structure of the sample will look like
+In other words, the structure of the sample will look like
 ```

 C: